codecircuit/minstructor/doc/minstructor.md

 The measurement instructor executes the given *cmd* on the cartesian product of all set expressions (see **EXAMPLE** below).

-If you specify a name *prefix* for the output files on the command line, the standard output of your application executions will be saved appropriately.
+If you specify an output *path* for the output files on the command line, the standard output of your application executions will be saved appropriately.
+To enable multiple simultaneously **minstructor** executions, a new directory for the output files must be created, to avoid runtime hazards.

 Probably you want to collect certain metrics of your application executions and evaluate them.
 You can use the **mcollector**(1) to achieve that efficiently.